A PLACE FOR EVERYTHING

 The Green Huts - a brief history

-In March of 2024 the doors were re-opened for a new chapter; Some first impressions on entering……..
+In March 2024 the doors of the derelict buildings were re-opened for a final chapter; Here are some first impressions on entering……..

 In the months that followed, photographers, painters, a film maker and sound artist all visited to record impressions of this unique site.

-The project that emerged, A Place for Everything drew significant inspiration from the participatory archaeology of Mark Dion’s Thames Dig by responding to the site’s live and layered ‘archaeological’ qualities, creating opportunities for young and old to participate together in a hands on exploration of the huts, their contents and surrounding site.
+One central project that emerged, A Place for Everything re- imagined the participatory archaeology of Mark Dion’s Thames Dig by responding to the site’s live and layered ‘archaeological’ qualities, creating opportunities for young and old to participate together in a hands on exploration of the huts, their contents and surrounding site.